One unit of credit equals four semester hours.

 CHM 499 Chemistry Research Seminar II

 This is a seminar course that serves as a capstone to the chemistry major's undergraduate research experience.
 This course emphasizes the development of oral communication skills in chemistry through class activities, multiple presentations, discussion of current research projects and occasional speakers.
 This course culminates in the student presenting a final technical presentation highlighting the results of the student's own undergraduate research project and dissemination of the research results to the larger community.
 Required of all chemistry majors.
 Students generally enroll in CHM 499 the term after completing CHM 494 (or concurrently).
 May not be taken concurrently with CHM 496, CHM 497 or CHM 498.
-Prerequisites: CHM 312, CHM 496, CHM 494 (CHM 497, CHM 498 recommended).
+Prerequisites: CHM 312, CHM 496, CHM 494 or CHM 495 (CHM 497, CHM 498 recommended).